e-Lehoa/PowerBI-Remapping/README.md

 3. Check Service functionalities, including assignment of user access.
 4. Embed in SharePoint.

+### Other:
 Test and re-instate Fabric Git back-ups & scripts

 Run PowerShell to create bulk Workspaces and assign Admins [05-Workspace-Admin-setUp.ps1](https://github.com/e-Lehoa/PowerBI-Remapping/blob/main/05-Workspace-Admin-setUp.ps1).

+When Microsoft advises for users to sign out of Power BI, this doesn't only apply to the browser, but also is a must for desktop tools such as Power BI Report Builder (Paginated Report UI).
+If you don't sign out the "Add Power BI Semantic Model connection" applet will only list models from your old environment.
+Meaning, for example, workspaces will appear empty if they didn't exist in the old environment with the same name.